Various Types Of Blockchain And Why We Require Them

 Medical records can be kept on a hybrid blockchain.
 Users can use a smart contract to access personal information, but random third parties cannot see the data.
 It may also be used by governments to maintain and securely share citizen data with multiple organizations.

-In a consortium blockchain, specified nodes control the consensus procedures.
+In a consortium blockchain technology, specified nodes control the consensus procedures.
 The transaction initiation, receipt, and validation are handled by a validator node.
 Transactions can be sent and received by member nodes.

 Disadvantages: A consortium blockchain is less transparent than a public blockchain.
 If a member node is attacked, the blockchain’s own rules may still limit the network’s operation.